allysonvasquez/nvidia-pipecat-notebooks/plan.md

   - Integrating facial animation with speech
   - Emotion-based expression and blendshapes
   - Synchronizing audio and visual outputs

+focus more on tokkio introduction, can move unit testing to each module.

 - **5.2:** Pipeline Testing Frameworks
   - Unit testing for digital human pipelines
   - Test scenarios and expectations
   - Automated QA workflows
+  - NOTE - could just incorporate unit tests into each module rather than dedicating.
 - **5.3:** Performance Monitoring and Analytics
   - Telemetry and metrics collection
   - Pipeline performance analysis
   - Continuous improvement strategies

+Will need to introduce tokkio pipeline, reference animation setup

 **Current Notebooks:**
 - `Function-Calling.ipynb`: Tool use and function calling